Edward Knight (cricketer)

+Biography

 He was born in Godmersham, Kent, the eldest son of Edward Austen Knight, who had added the additional surname of Knight in 1812 when he inherited the Chawton House estate from Thomas Knight.
 Edward junior inherited Chawton on his father's death in 1852.
 Knight's brothers, George Thomas, Henry and Brook, sons Philip and Wyndham and nephew Gerald Portal all played first-class cricket.

 He was a deputy lieutenant and justice of the peace for Hampshire and served as High Sheriff of Hampshire for 1823–24.

 He was associated with Kent and MCC He made 13 known appearances in first-class matches, including 3 for the Gentlemen.

 He died in 1879 at Alton, Hampshire, and was buried in St Nicholas churchyard, Chawton.

+Family

-He had married firstly Mary Dorothea, the daughter of Sir Edward Knatchbull, Bt of Mersham Hatch, Kent and secondly Adela, the eldest daughter of John Portal of Hampshire.
-He had at least seven children.
+He had married firstly Mary Dorothea Knatchbull, the daughter of Sir Edward Knatchbull, Bt of Mersham Hatch, Kent.
+Since Sir Edward was married to Knight's sister Fanny, there was something of a scandal when the couple eloped.
+His second wife was Adela (d.1870), the eldest daughter of John Portal of Hampshire.

+He had the following children: With Mary Dorothea Knatchbull he had the following children: